-In a medium-size bowl, combine the cherries and 1 tablespoon (13g) of sugar.
+In a medium-sized bowl, combine the cherries with 1 tablespoon (13g) of sugar.
 Let stand 30 minutes, then drain the cherries, reserving the juice.

 Preheat the oven to 375ºF (190ºC).
 Line a 12-serving muffin pan with tulip muffin liners.* (You can also use standard muffin liners.
-They hold less batter so you'll end up with a couple of extra muffins.)
+They hold less batter so they'll yield a couple of extra muffins.)

-In a medium bowl, whisk the flour, baking powder, baking soda and salt together until well combined.
+In a medium-sized bowl, whisk the flour, baking powder, baking soda and salt together until well blended.

-In a large bowl, beat the butter, 1 cup (200g) of sugar and lemon zest with an electric mixer at medium speed, until light and fluffy.
+In a large bowl, beat the butter, 1 cup (200g) of sugar and the lemon zest, with an electric mixer at medium speed, until pale and fluffy.
 Beat in the eggs, one at a time, until incorporated.
 Beat in the extracts.
-On low speed, mix in the flour mixture in two additions, followed by half of the sour cream after each addition.
+On low speed, mix in the flour mixture in 2 additions, followed by half of the sour cream after each addition.
 Beat just until combined.
 Do not over mix.
 Reserve a couple of tablespoons of the chopped cherries.
 Coat the remaining cherries with 2 teaspoons of flour, then gently fold them into the batter.

 Divide the batter evenly into muffin liners.
 (If using standard muffin liners, fill 3/4 full.)
 Top with the reserved cherries and the crumb topping.
 Bake at 375ºF (190ºC) for 5 minutes.
 Turn the oven heat down to 350ºF (180ºC) and continue baking the muffins until a toothpick inserted into the centers comes out clean, about 12-17 more minutes.
 Do not over bake.